initios/rodolfo/README.md

 - Rodolfo now is bundled with Prawn and another dependencies

 ### Breaking changes
-- Refactor -t and --template to -p and --package
+- Refactor -t and --template to -p and --recipe

 ### [0.0.5] - 2016-10-19
 ### Added